mukil/dm4-notifications/README.md

 DMX Notifications is available freely under the GNU Affero General Public License, version 3 or later (see [License](https://git.dmx.systems/dmx-plugins/dmx-notifications/-/blob/master/LICENSE)).

 ## Version History

+**2.0.1**, Upcoming

+* Adapted to be compatible with DMX 5.2
+* Support for display new and old value on note edits is back

 **2.0.0**, Jan 04, 2021